PolaricServer/Database-plugin/README.md

 and rescue service in Norway.
 It consists of a web application and a server program (APRS daemon).

-This is a _plugin_ that provides database storage using PostgreSQL.
+This is a _plugin_ that provides database storage using PostgreSQL (With PostGIS extension).
 It is optional and is primarily meant for online servers having sufficient memory and storage.
 It is used on aprs.no.

+It can also be useful on more portable servers, for instance on a Raspberry PI.

 ### Features